JermellB/restagraph/README.md

 ## The API it _will_ generate in the future

-Create/delete a relationship to another object:
+### Create/delete a relationship to another object
 ```
 POST|GET|DELETE /api/v1/<resource-name>/<unique ID>/<relationship>
 ```

-Create/retrieve/delete an attribute for an object of type `<resource-name>`:
+### Create/retrieve/delete an attribute for an object of type `<resource-name>`
 ```
 POST|GET|DELETE /api/v1/<resource-name>/<unique ID>/<attribute-name>
 ```

-Search for objects of type `<resource-name>`, matching a set of attribute/value pairs:
+### Search for objects of type `<resource-name>`, matching a set of attribute/value pairs
 ```
 GET /api/v1/<resource-name>/?<attribute-name>=<value>
 ```

-Search for objects to which this one has a particular kind of relationship, optionally matching a set of attribute/value pairs:
+### Search for objects to which this one has a particular kind of relationship, optionally matching a set of attribute/value pairs
 ```
 GET /api/v1/<resource-name>/<unique ID>/<relationship>/?<attribute-name>=<value>
 ```